 Can I get a protective order against someone when they’ve only threatened me?

-According to Texas Family Code chapter 85.001, a court can grant a final protective order if the judge concludes that:
+According to Texas Family Code 85.001, a court can grant a final protective order if the judge concludes that family violence has occurred.

 Family violence is defined as an act against a family member or household member against another family member or household member that does any of the following:

 - Intended to result in physical harm, bodily injury, assault, or sexual assault; or

 - Makes a threat that reasonably places the person in fear of imminent physical harm, bodily injury, assault, or sexual assault.

 Based on the above, a threat is family violence as long as the threat reasonably places the person in fear of harm.
 A threat without any other supporting evidence may not be enough for a protective order.
 It is completely dependent on the particular facts of each case.

 The violence was a long time ago and I never reported it.
 Is it relevant?

 Generally, any violence during the relationship is relevant when pursuing a protective order, divorce, or custody.
 However, the weight given to the evidence depends on many factors, especially how long ago it occurred.
 The most recent incidents are especially important, but the weight given to the abuse decreases the longer the time span between the violent incident and the legal action being pursued.